Isabella Rossellini: Film and television

 Rossellini made her film debut with a brief appearance as a nun opposite her mother in the 1976 film A Matter of Time.
-Her first role was the 1979 film Il Prato, and then in 1980 she appeared in Renzo Arbore's film Il pap'occhio with her then husband Martin Scorsese.
+Her first role was the 1979 film The Meadow, and then in 1980 she appeared in Renzo Arbore's film In the Pope's Eye with her then husband Martin Scorsese.

 Following her mother's death in 1982, Rossellini was cast in her first American film, White Nights (1985).
-This was followed by her notable role as the tortured nightclub singer Dorothy Vallens in the David Lynch film Blue Velvet, in which she also contributed her own singing.
+This was followed by her notable role as the tortured nightclub singer Dorothy Vallens in the David Lynch film Blue Velvet, in which she also contributed her own singing, most notably covering "Blue Velvet" (1951).
 Other significant film roles during this period include her work in Cousins (1989), Death Becomes Her (1992), Fearless (1993), and Immortal Beloved (1994).
 In 1996, she appeared as herself in an episode of the TV series Friends called "The One with Frank Jr."

 In 2003, Rossellini was a recurring character on the television series Alias.
 In that same year, she also appeared in the Canadian film The Saddest Music in the World, directed by Guy Maddin.
 In 2004, she played the High Priestess Thar in the Sci-Fi Channel miniseries Legend of Earthsea, and the director Robert Lieberman stated that Rossellini "brings a very big persona to the screen.
 She carries a great deal of beauty.
 We needed someone who had a feeling of authority to be this kind of mother superior type and at the same time not be totally dour and unattractive."